Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Introduction

 As far as stochastic approximation on function spaces is concerned, many contributions were motivated by applications with nonparametric statistics.
 Perhaps the oldest example is from \cite{Venter1966}.
 Goldstein \cite{Goldstein1988} studied an infinite-dimensional version of the Kiefer--Wolfowitz procedure.
 A significant contribution for unconstrained problems was by \cite{Yin1990}.
 Projection-type methods were studied by \cite{Barty2007,Chen2002,Culioli1990,Nixdorf1984}.

 In this paper, we prove convergence results for nonconvex and nonsmooth problems in Hilbert spaces.
-We present convergence analysis that is based on the recent contributions in \cite{Bottou2018,Davis2018,Lei2018}.
+We present convergence analysis that is based on the recent contributions in \cite{Davis2018,Lei2018}.
 Applications of the stochastic gradient method to PDE-constrained optimization have already been explored by \cite{Geiersbach2019,Martin2018}.
 In these works, however, convexity of the objective function is assumed, leaving the question of convergence in the more general case entirely open.
-We close that gap by making the following contributions: \begin{itemize} \item For an objective function that is the sum of a smooth, generally nonconvex expectation and a convex, nonsmooth term, we prove that strong accumulation points of iterates generated by the method are stationary points.
-For completeness, we also give a proof for an objective without nonsmooth terms. \item We show that convergence holds even in the presence of systematic additive bias, which is relevant for the application in mind. \item We demonstrate the method on an application to PDE-constrained optimization under uncertainty and verify conditions for convergence. \end{itemize}
+We close that gap by making the following contributions: \begin{itemize} \item For an objective function that is the sum of a smooth, generally nonconvex expectation and a convex, nonsmooth term, we prove that strong accumulation points of iterates generated by the method are stationary points. \item We show that convergence holds even in the presence of systematic additive bias, which is relevant for the application in mind. \item We demonstrate the method on an application to PDE-constrained optimization under uncertainty and verify conditions for convergence. \end{itemize}

 The paper is organized as follows.
 In Sect.~\ref{sec:background}, notation and background is given.
-Convergence of three related algorithms is proven in Sect.~\ref{sec:convergence}.
+Convergence of two related algorithms is proven in Sect.~\ref{sec:convergence}.
 In Sect.~\ref{sec:numerical-experiments}, we introduce a problem in PDE-constrained optimization under uncertainty, where coefficients in the semilinear PDE constraint are subject to uncertainty.
 The problem is shown to satisfy conditions for convergence, and numerical experiments demonstrate the method.
 We finish the paper with closing remarks in Sect.~\ref{sec:conclusion}.